 A web alert was sent to all students (new/continuing, ground, online, and graduate) in September 2015, September 2016, and September 2017.
-This alert continues to be sent to new students every fall, spring and summer semester.
+This alert continues to be sent to new students every Fall, Spring and Summer semester.
 The web alert provides a link to the presentation made during the orientation program.
-The web alert reads: "Please check out the following link for important information regarding Title IX and Sexual Harassment Polices. http://ldrv.ms/liSFgIo".
+The web alert reads: "Please check out the following link for important information regarding Title IX and Sexual Harassment Polices.
 Students will need to acknowledge the web alert to remove the alert.

-Ongoing Sexual Crimes Prevention and Awareness Campaigns
+Ongoing Sexual Crimes Prevention and Awareness Campaigns Employees

-Employees